 Debrief by asking if anyone got a meal that was close to what theywanted.
 Ask how the situation might have been improved.

 This exercise works best with a self-service cafeteria and before the group gets used to the cafeteria's layout and menu.
 This makes the task more complex and involves the 'delgatee' in showing initiative.

 Variations include preventing the use of note taking.
+Describe it!